equipping Leadership for Mission

 - Leadership development: Lay leadership

-The Priorities, Focus and Advocacy team focuses on social justice, intergenerational and intercultural ministry, new and renewing communities, interfaith relationships, disability inclusion and the arts.
+The Priorities, Focus and Advocacy stream focuses on social justice, intergenerational and intercultural ministry, new and renewing communities and disability inclusion.
 It advocates for change in society (individuals, communities, governments and policies) and Church to help those who are marginalised, disadvantaged and vulnerable.
 It also works with the Church to develop inclusive communities, and equip leadership for life-giving ministry across many and varied contexts.

 - Disability inclusion